Dbpautt/Rock-paper-scissors/readme.md

 ## Backlog

-Make it  Rock Paper Scissors _Lizard Spock_
+Make it  Rock Paper Scissors _Lizard🦎 Spock 🖖_
 Create a page to select new player after game over wihtout the need to refresh Effects
 Music